Introduction

 umount -R /mnt/gentoo

-# If using encryption:
+# If encrypted:

 cryptsetup luksClose gentoo-root